 This is a harder pill to swallow, but it’s usually the bigger problem.

-If you’re constantly losing on price or getting into lengthy price discussions you’re failing at a critical task: demonstrating the value that justifies the price point.
+If you’re constantly losing sales on price or getting into lengthy price discussions you’re failing at a critical task: demonstrating the value that justifies the price point.
 What do I mean by this:

 - Prospects can’t see how your solution will impact their bottom line